-5. ESMA shall act in accordance with the powers set out in Article 17 of Regulation (EU) No 1095/2010 in the event that the CCP's competent authority has not applied the provisions of this Regulation, or has applied them in a way which appears to be a breach of Union law.
+5. ESMA shall act in accordance with Article 17 of Regulation (EU) No 1095/2010 in the event that the CCP's competent authority has not applied the provisions of this Regulation, or has applied them in a way which appears to be in breach of Union law.

-ESMA may investigate an alleged breach or non-application of Union law upon request from any member of the college or on its own initiative and after having informed the CCP's competent authority.
+ESMA may investigate an alleged breach or non-application of Union law upon request from any member of the college or on its own initiative, after having informed the competent authority.

-6. While performing their duties, no action taken by any member of the college shall, directly or indirectly, discriminate against any Member State or group of Member States as a venue for clearing services in any currency.

-7. Within six months of the submission of a complete application, the competent authority shall inform the applicant CCP in writing with a fully reasoned explanation whether authorisation has been granted or refused.
+- 6. While performing their duties, any action taken by any member of the college shall not, directly or indirectly, discriminate against any Member State or group of Member States as a venue for clearing services in any currency. - 7.
+Within six months of the submission of a complete application, the competent authority shall inform the applicant CCP in writing, with a fully reasoned explanation, whether authorisation has been granted or refused.

-College
+Article 18 College

-1. Within 30 calendar days of the submission of a complete application as referred to in Article 17, the CCP's competent authority shall establish, manage and chair a college to facilitate the exercise of the tasks referred to in Articles 15, 17, 49, 51 and 54.
+1. Within 30 calendar days of the submission of a complete application in accordance with Article 17, the CCP's competent authority shall establish, manage and chair a college to facilitate the exercise of the tasks referred to in Articles 15, 17, 49, 51 and 54.

-- 2. The college shall consist of: - (a) ESMA; - (b) the CCP's competent authority ; - (c) the competent authorities responsible for the supervision of the clearing members of the CCP that are established in the three Member States with the largest contributions to the default fund of the CCP referred to in Article 42 on an aggregate basis over a one-year period; - (d) the competent authorities responsible for the supervision of trading venues served by the $CCP \mid$ ; - (e) the competent authorities supervising CCPs with which interoperability arrangements have been established; - (f) the competent authorities supervising central securities depositories to which the CCPs, are linked; - (g) the relevant members of the ESCB responsible for the oversight of the CCP and the relevant members of the ESCB responsible for the oversight of the CCPs with which interoperability arrangements have been established;

-(h) the central banks of issue of the most relevant Union currencies of the financial instruments cleared.
+- 2. The college shall consist of: - (a) ESMA; - (b) the CCP's competent authority; - (c) the competent authorities responsible for the supervision of the clearing members of the CCP that are established in the three Member States with the largest contributions to the default fund of the CCP referred to in Article 42 on an aggregate basis over a one-year period; - (d) the competent authorities responsible for the supervision of trading venues served by the CCP; - (e) the competent authorities supervising CCPs with which interoperability arrangements have been established; - (f) the competent authorities supervising central securities depositories to which the CCP is linked; - (g) the relevant members of the ESCB responsible for the oversight of the CCP and the relevant members of the ESCB responsible for the oversight of the CCPs with which interoperability arrangements have been established; - (h) the central banks of issue of the most relevant Union currencies of the financial instruments cleared.

-3. A competent authority of a Member State which is not a member of the college shall have the right to request from the college any information relevant for the performance of its supervisory duties.

-4. The college shall, without prejudice to the responsibilities of the competent authorities under this Regulation, ensure:

-- (a) the preparation of the opinion referred to in Article 19; - (b) the exchange of information, including requests for information pursuant to Article 84; - (c) agreement on the voluntary entrustment of tasks among its members; - (d) the coordination of supervisory examination programmes based on a risk assessment of the CCP;

-(e) the determination of procedures and contingency plans to address emergency situations, as referred to in Article 24.
+- 3. The competent authority of a Member State which is not a member of the college may request from the college any information relevant for the performance of its supervisory duties. - 4.
+The college shall, without prejudice to the responsibilities of competent authorities under this Regulation, ensure: - (a) the preparation of the opinion referred to in Article 19; - (b) the exchange of information, including requests for information pursuant to Article 84; - (c) agreement on the voluntary entrustment of tasks among its members; - (d) the coordination of supervisory examination programmes based on a risk assessment of the CCP; and - (e) the determination of procedures and contingency plans to address emergency situations, as referred to in Article 24.